nickmoreton/repo-rtly/README.md

 # repo-rtly

-A minimal Electron application with JavaScript
+A Electron application to report details about dependencies and other useful info fo a local or remote git repo.

 ## Recommended IDE Setup